davidwisch/physicscode/site/gettingstarted/python_installation.markdown

 <a name="ubuntu-install"></a>
 ##Ubuntu Linux

 You're in luck!
 Python should already be installed on your system.
-Incase it isn't, simply run:
+In case it isn't, simply run:

 {% highlight bash %}
 sudo apt-get install python